133: Planes, Trains and Automobiles

 Brilliant.

-But is it like an iPhone and that you have to charge it every night?
+But is it like an iPhone in that you have to charge it every night because it doesn't last?

 Unless you are driving to and from London to Scotland and back every day, you won't have to do that effectively.